logoDeveloper Hub

 It's required to restart the node.

 If choosing "Manual" instead, the tool is going to just print instructions.
 The user is going to have to follow these instructions and apply them to the node.
-Note that the IDs for the VM and Subnets is going to be different in your case.
+Note that the IDs for the VM and Avalanche L1s is going to be different in your case.

 Manual